sdaps/website/content/used-by/_index.md

 2018, 4.2&nbsp;million students from grade 4&nbsp;to&nbsp;10 were assessed for their performance in different subjects.
-Using this information, the Sikshana Foundation was able to send colorful motivating report cards with feedback to each individual student student.
+Using this information, the Sikshana Foundation was able to send colorful motivating report cards with feedback to each individual student.
 In addition to this the collaboration resulted in valuable data for the Government of Karnataka to improve the quality of education in the future.
 For their collaboration with the Karnataka Government the Sikshana Foundation has been recognized as the “IT Backbone to Edu Dept”.